• Enabling Professional Growth & Fostering Grassroots Connections

 Group of smiling people posting for a photo in front of a large naval canon

-Supporting U.S. Navy Sailors at sea and their commands
+Supporting U.S. Navy Sailors at sea and military commands ashore

 YCAPS Afloat directly supports U.S. military personnel in their efforts to expand their regional knowledge and strategic thinking while deployed and during port visits throughout the Indo-Pacific region.
 Working in alignment with commands’ leadership and/or Morale, Welfare & Recreation (MWR) programs, YCAPS Afloat provides information and other resources or, when there are sufficient interested personnel, establishes a YCAPS chapter on board specific ships.
-If you are interested in receiving resources or establishing a YCAPS Afloat chapter, please send us an email to get in touch.
+If you are interested in receiving resources for you command (guest speakers, tailor reading packages, etc) or establishing a YCAPS Afloat chapter, please send us an email to get in touch.

 Book cover of "Underwriting the Alliance" 2021 Edition, by John Bradford & Michael Bosack